Teyras/MT/text/chapters/110_analysis.md

 1) a single process,
 2) two processes (each uses one CPU cache),
-3) four processes (one per core, two pairs of processes will share the last level cache) and
+3) four processes (one per physical core, two pairs of processes will share the last level cache) and
-4) eight processes (one process per hyperthreading core).
+4) eight processes (one process per logical core, i.e., exploiting hyperthreading).

-Launching more processes than there are hyperthreading cores might be an interesting experiment.
+Launching more processes than there are logical cores might be an interesting experiment.
 Sadly, there is little value in it in for our research, because all these processes could not run in parallel at the same time and therefore, the total throughput would not increase.
 Such configurations would be viable if we included IO-bound workloads in our measurements -- we could have more parallel measurements than there are CPU threads, some of which could run while other threads wait for IO.

 The parallel workers will be launched using GNU parallel[@Parallel], a relatively lightweight utility that simplifies the task of launching the same